Juanjo (footballer, born 1977)

-Juan José Carricondo Pérez (born 4 May 1977), commonly known as Juanjo, is a Spanish professional footballer who plays for UA Horta as an attacking midfielder.
+Juan José Carricondo Pérez (born 4 May 1977), commonly known as Juanjo, is a Spanish former professional footballer who played as an attacking midfielder.

 Never having played in higher than Segunda División in his own country – with the exception of one game for Barcelona – he would spend seven years of his career playing in England (two seasons) and Scotland (five), representing a total of four clubs.

 Club career

 Barcelona

 Born in Barcelona, Catalonia, Juanjo was a youth product at La Liga giants FC Barcelona.
 During the three years he spent with the team as a senior, however, he only appeared once for the main squad, against Deportivo de La Coruña at the Riazor Stadium (ten minutes played in an eventual 2–2 draw).

 Scotland / England

 In 1998, Juanjo moved to Edinburgh to play for Heart of Midlothian, where he received his first taste of Scottish football.
 His spell at the club was very successful, as he amassed official totals of 85 games and 11 goals during his three-year stint.

 Juanjo later followed manager Jim Jefferies to England and Bradford City in the second division.
 He scored on his debut appearance for his new team, against Walsall.
 After one and a half seasons, he returned to his country and signed with Real Jaén in Segunda División B.

-John Robertson, manager of Inverness Caledonian Thistle, offered Juanjo a return to Scotland in the summer of 2004.
+After a move to Livingston fell through, John Robertson, manager of Inverness Caledonian Thistle, offered Juanjo a return to Scotland in the summer of 2004.
 He was one of the most influential players in the Caley Jags' first-ever season in the Scottish Premier League, scoring and assisting alike as they finished eighth.

 A ruptured achilles tendon injury kept Juanjo from participating in Inverness's games in the early part of the following campaign.
 When he returned to fitness, he found himself falling out of favour with player-coach Craig Brewster and, during the following January transfer window, the player was allowed to move to Hamilton Academical on loan for the rest of the season.
 He scored two goals for the team, in the Scottish Cup against Dundee F.C. and in the league against Brechin City.